Gemmayze St FOH Briefing

 The wash up area where the dishes are done.
 This can be quite chaotic if people do not scrape plates and stack things neatly.
 You must scrape all food scraps into the allocated compost/food scrap bin, put cutlery to soak in the bucket then stack your plates/bowls neatly.
 Please don’t dump your dishes.

 Intoxication: we do not want to have to deal with people who are heavily intoxicated.
-If you suspect someone may be problematic tell Nick, Tom or Samir and they will take care of it for you.
+If you suspect someone may be problematic tell Nick, Tom or Aimee and they will take care of it for you.

-Sexual harassment: If you feel that someone is making advances toward you or acting inappropriately, and it is making you feel uncomfortable please see Nick, Tome or Samir and they will deal with it on your behalf.
+Sexual harassment: If you feel that someone is making advances toward you or acting inappropriately, and it is making you feel uncomfortable please see Nick, Tome or Aimee and they will deal with it on your behalf.
 We have experienced a few customers trying to give wait staff their phone numbers but we are yet to have a problem.
 We want our volunteers to know that we have their back.
 We find that our guests are very well behaved because the collective group keeps everyone in check.

 Agro/Fighting: We have not had any issues yet but some of our customers will have had confrontations in the past.
-If an incident breaks out please remove yourself from harm's way and let Nick, Tom or Samir know.
+If an incident breaks out please remove yourself from harm's way and let Nick, Tom or Aimee know.

 Hygiene: A number of our guests live on the streets so may not be particularly hygienic.
 If you think someone may have touched another person's cutlery/food/glassware etc please replace it with a clean/new one.